 - Monthly rates are based on an average of 20 days per month.
-Holidays and typical closure days for staff are accounted for when calculating the average. - Due to high demands for care in Infant/Toddler (0-3) rooms, pro-rated schedules of less than 5 days per week, 12 months per year will not be permitted. - Preschool rate options of 2 day (Tu/Th) or 3 day (MWF) are based on availability. - There is no option for switching days. - o Extra days in attendance will result in drop-in child care charges (\$5 per hour). - Child Care families are billed on a monthly basis regardless of attendance.
+Holidays and typical closure days for staff are accounted for when calculating the average. - Once a Financial Obligation Agreement is completed and signed any costs charged to the family will be their responsibility regardless of enrollment and/or attendance. - Due to high demands for care in Infant/Toddler (0-3) rooms, pro-rated schedules of less than 5 days per week, 12 months per year will not be permitted. - Preschool rate options of 2 day (Tu/Th) or 3 day (MWF) are based on availability. - o There is no option for switching days. - o Extra days in attendance will result in drop-in childcare charges (\$5 per hour). - Child Care families are billed monthly regardless of attendance.
 Invoices will not be adjusted for situations such as vacations or sick days. - For Child Care families, registration fees are included in the monthly invoice; \$5 of the monthly charge is for registration fee.
 Head Start/Early Head Start/EHS CCP children are not billed the registration fee. - Late Fees If your child is not picked up by the site's closing time, according to the center's clock, you will be charged a late fee.
-Late fees are charged per child for each incident (not per family). - o \$30 for the first 10 minutes after closing time - o \$5 per minute after the first 10 minutes
+Late fees are charged per child for each incident (not per family). - o \$50 for the first 10 minutes after closing time - o \$5 per minute after the first 10 minutes